-This condition is most common in ballet dancers, runners and baseball catchers.
+This condition is most common in ballet dancers, runners and people who squat on their haunches.
 It is also common in people who have bony feet, arthritis, osteoporosis, high arched feet, very flat feet and forefoot runners.
 As discussed above, problems with the big toe joint, including bunions, hallux limitus and arthritis can particularly predispose a person to this condition.

 Treatment of sesamoiditis